MrGeminus/faq-accordion-card/README.md

 ### Useful resources

-- [details and summary](https://css-tricks.com/two-issues-styling-the-details-element-and-how-to-solve-them/) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Docs for details and summary element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) - Everything about the details and summary element
+- [Details element styling issues](https://css-tricks.com/two-issues-styling-the-details-element-and-how-to-solve-them/) - This article addresses two styling issues of the details element.
-- [:has() browser support](https://caniuse.com/?search=%3Ahas) - Here you can see the current browser support for this CSS Selector.
+- [:has() browser support](https://caniuse.com/?search=%3Ahas) - A useful browser support checking tool for CSS properties.
+- [Web Accessibility Evaluation Tools List](https://www.w3.org/WAI/ER/tools/) - List of tools that can be used for accessibility evaluation.

 ## Author